 Lutheran Development Group rebuilds communities near our city's churches through real estate development, ministry investment, and church engagement.

 At LDG, faith compels us to ask, "Who is my neighbor?"
 We live in a time when many of us can choose our neighbors.
-Acting with the best of intentions to provide better opportunities for us and our families can leave us isolated from our neighbors of greatest need, making resources many of us take for granted, harder for these neighbors access.
+Acting with the best of intentions to provide better opportunities for us and our families can leave us isolated from our neighbors of greatest need, making resources many of us take for granted, harder for these neighbors to access.

 We love our neighbor by working for: